VaseOS/Vase/.github/docs/hard_ware.md

 The easiet way if you are intrested in digging a bit deeper (and you should):

+UEFI or BIOS

+`$ cat /sys/firmware/efi/fw_platform_size`

+It will return 64 for a 64-bit (x64) UEFI or 32 for a 32-bit (IA32) UEFI.
+If the file does not exist, you have not booted in UEFI mode.

 `sudo dmidecode -t <type>`

   | Filter    | Shows                                    |